RAKETOMET135/HauntedIsland/README.md

 **There are 3 difficulties that they can chose from: Sanbox, Normal and Nightmare.
 Nightmare is designed to test the true survival instincts of players.
 All things are made to be more diffcult.**

+**Playera can spend even an hour trying to escape the haunted island.
+For that they can use automatical saving into the brower's local storage to continue from same computer and browers again after they feel to play this game again.**

 **If you are still not interested in playing the game you can try to do other things on the island.
 You can ride horses, use bow and arrows and more.**